-The work location choice model takes all regional workers and assigns them a regular work location TAZ and point.
-Characteristics of the worker and their home TAZ are used in combination with TAZ characteristics to determine the desirability of any TAZ.
+The work location choice model takes all regional workers and assigns them a regular work location transportation analysis zone and point.
+Characteristics of the worker and their home transportation analysis zone are used in combination with transportation analysis zone characteristics to determine the desirability of any transportation analysis zone.

-The regular school location choice model assigns each student a regular school location TAZ and school.
+The regular school location choice model assigns each student a regular school location transportation analysis zone and school.
 The model uses information about the student, such as income and age, and information on school enrollment and distance from home to determine which schools will be attractive for students.
 There are four school location choice models by student grade level: pre-school, kindergarden-8th grade, 9th-12th grade, and university.
 Four separate models are used to reflect that the decision-making of school location for different grade ranges has significantly different characteristics.
 The models are all multinomial logit with the choice being the location of the school zone.